Superboy

 and Superboy belonged to Siegel.
 Superboy was sold to National for $94,013.16

-and most of the payment was spent on legal fees.
+and most of the payment was spent on legal costs.

 Jerry Siegel and Joe Shuster were immediately released from National and all